JakeSteam/Wordpress/_posts/2018-12-28-using-sharex-to-take-screenshots-and-upload-them-to-a-private-imgur-album.md

  	<li>The "001" icon lets you start counting.
 Once enabled, each time you click a new number will appear, one higher than the one before.
 This is useful for listing steps in a process.</li>
  	<li>The folder icon lets you overlay an existing image into your screenshot.</li>
  	<li>The monitor icon lets you overlay a part of the screen on your screenshot.
 Yes, really!</li>
  	<li>The emoji icon lets you add a sticker.
 Google's blob emojis and a few custom ones are included.
-The <a href="https://github.com/ShareX/ShareX/tree/master/ShareX.ScreenCaptureLib/Stickers/BlobEmoji" target="_blank" rel="noopener">full list is in the source code</a>.</li>
+The <a href="https://github.com/ShareX/ShareX/tree/master/ShareX.ScreenCaptureLib/Stickers/BlobEmoji" target="_blank" rel="noopener noreferrer">full list is in the source code</a>.</li>
  	<li>The pointer icon lets you display a cursor on your screenshot.</li>
  	<li>The striped area icon lets you blur a selected area.</li>
  	<li>The grid icon lets you pixelate a selected area.</li>